tmds/Tmds.DBus/README.md

 SIGNATURE	      | g         |	N/A
 ARRAY             | a.        | T[], IEnumerable<>, IList<>, ICollection<>
 DICTIONARY        | a{..}     | IDictionary, ARRAY of KeyValuePair<,>
-STRUCT            | (...)     | [StructLayout(LayoutKind.Sequential)] class or struct: public and non-public instance fields
-VARIANT           | v         | object
+SV DICTIONARY     | a{sv}     | [Dictionary] class or struct: public and non-public instance fields STRUCT            | (...)     | [StructLayout(LayoutKind.Sequential)] class or struct: public and non-public instance fields VARIANT           | v         | object

 The preferred type to represent an ARRAY is `T[]`.
 A DICTIONARY can be represented as `IDictionary<TKey, TValue>` but also as `KeyValuePair<TKey, TValue>[]`.
 The latter can be used to avoid the overhead of adding the elements to a dictionary class.
+A STRING to VARIANT DICTIONARY can also be modelled by a class/struct which is decorated with the `Dictionary` attribute.
+Each field maps to a dictionary entry.
+The fields may be `null` (nullable structures are also supported).
+When the dictionary is written, `null` values are skipped.
+When the dictionary is read, fields without a matching entry will remain at their default value.
+Fields not mapped in the class/struct are ignored.
+See the Properties section below for an example.

 When an `object` is serialized as a VARIANT, it's underlying type is determined as follows.
 If the instance type exactly matches one of the types in the above table, that is type used.
 In case the instance implements `IEnumerable<KeyValuePair<,>` it is serialized as a DICTIONARY.
 In case it implements the more generic `IEnumerable<>` it is serialized as an ARRAY.
 If non of the previous match, the object is serialized as a STRUCT.